dotnet/org-policy/README.md

 website where you'll need to create an access token that the tool will then store and use on future calls.

-You can check how old your local cache by running
+You can check how old your local cache is by running

 ```PS
 $ .\policop cache-info